danywalls/edgar-accordion/README.md

 npm run dev
 ```

-Navigate to [localhost:1234](http://localhost:1234).
-You should edgar accordion running.
+Navigate to [localhost:1234](http://localhost:1234) and you should see the app running.

 ## Building and running in production mode

-To create an dist and build version of the app:
+To create an dist version:

 ```bash
 npm run prod
 ```

 The dist directory will contain all files related with the app, ready to be deployed.

+Thanks!